javirequejo/company-crud/README.md

 In this sprint we have planned for a new API endpoint that is capable of listing, creating, and deleting companies.

 The company should have an id, name, short description, and creation date.
-One user can belong to many companies but only one company can belong to a user.
+Many users can belong to a compeny but only one company can belong to a user.

 - Create a new Company entity
 - Create a new Company controller